GustavoCaso/GustavoCaso.github.io/source/_posts/2014-04-21-delayed-job-and-send-email.markdown

 ##Sending emails with rails

-Rails make extremly easy to send emails to, I'm not going to explain how to do it, there are pretty good tutorials around the internet, this one is really well explain: [Action Mailer Basics](http://edgeguides.rubyonrails.org/action_mailer_basics.html).
+Rails makes extremly easy to send emails, I'm not going to explain how to do it, there are pretty good tutorials around the internet, this one is really well explain: [Action Mailer Basics](http://edgeguides.rubyonrails.org/action_mailer_basics.html).

 It is common to delay the task in our rails applications, that way the app doesn't stop.
 There are many good gems that help us,